samueldsingh/data-engineering/sql/basic-operations.md

 In sql, the 4 main categories for querying data are:
- - DDL: create, alter, drop, truncate
+1. DDL: create, alter, drop, truncate
- - DML: insert, update, delete,
+2. DML: insert, update, delete,
- - TCL: start transaction, savepoint, rollback, commit, set constraint [o]
+3. TCL: start transaction, savepoint, rollback, commit, set constraint [o]
- - DCL: grant, revoke
+4. DCL: grant, revoke
- - DQL: select
+5. DQL: select
-In SQL (Structured Query Language), different types of commands are used to interact with databases and manage data.
-These commands are categorized into four main groups based on their functionality: DDL, DML, DCL, and TCL.
-Additionally, there is a subset called DQL, which is not an official category but is commonly used to refer to commands used for querying data.
-Let's explain each category:

 ## 1. DDL (Data Definition Language):
 DDL commands are used to define and manage the structure of the database.
 They are responsible for creating, altering, and dropping database objects like tables, views, indexes, and schemas.
 DDL commands do not manipulate the data itself but rather modify the database's structure and schema.